Top 10 Best Android Video Downloaders: Benefits, Pros & Cons

 - A full browser, not just a downloader

-- Auto-detects videos on web pages
+- Auto-detects videos on web pages with a tap-to-save icon

-- Includes other tools like a file manager
+- Includes extras like a file manager

 - Video download is a feature, not the main focus